panzerdp/dmitripavlutin.com/content/posts/087-parse-url/index.md

 ## 2. *URL()* constructor

-The `URL()` is a constuctor function to parse components of an URL:
+The `URL()` is a constructor function to parse components of an URL:

 ```javascript
 const url = new URL(relativeOrAbsolute [, absoluteBase]);